Tycale/mvoauthapi/README.rst

 If the `xAuth extension`_ has been enabled for your consumer, you can test it by passing the ``-x`` option to ``call.py``.
 You will be prompted for an account's username and password instead of being redirected to the Mobile Vikings site.
 Note that xAuth is not enabled by default.
-If you want to use it, email us at mailto:info@mobilevikings.com and explain why your application requires it.
+If you're developing a mobile app and want to use it, email us at mailto:info@mobilevikings.com.

 .. _`xAuth extension`: https://dev.twitter.com/docs/oauth/xauth